 Roofs and Patios

 Homes, barns, sheds, and other structures prevent the natural infiltration of water, which increases the chance of stormwater runoff and erosion.
-Installing infiltration trenches, rain gardens, or rain barrels, and designing patios with infiltration in mind, mitigates the potential for pollution from stormwater.
+Installing rain gardens, infiltration trenches, or rain barrels, and designing patios with infiltration in mind, mitigates the potential for pollution from stormwater.

 Rain Gardens to Capture Roof Runoff